Caring for Your Nose After Nasal Reconstruction Surgery

 For the first two days following nasal reconstruction surgery, a patient should keep his or her mouth clean.
 On the night after surgery, a patient can wipe the teeth gently with a clean, damp washcloth.
 A patient can rinse the mouth with mouthwash after each meal but should avoid gargling.

-A patient can use petroleum jelly or clear lip gloss to keep the nose moist for the first two days after nasal reconstruction surgery.
+A patient can use petroleum jelly to keep the nose moist for the first two days after nasal reconstruction surgery.
 Additionally, he or she should avoid blowing the nose or inserting anything into the nose at this time.

 Swelling and bruising are common in the first few days after nasal reconstruction surgery.
 Bruising disappears on its own within five to 10 days of surgery and swelling subsides within two to four weeks.